 She felt overwhelmed at first by the number of events online, but hopes that due to the opening up of online and remote spaces, in future individuals will be able to choose between remote, in-person or hybrid modes of working and performing, depending on their specific needs.

-What is saved, what is developed, what is discarded, and the live events we can return to are all as yet undecided, and many of the issues around the character of live performance be it in theatre or music, are more complex than they might first appear.
-While the desperate need to communicate with an audience has opened up online events, streaming and other content – thereby opening up access to those who may have been excluded previously – the lack of a sustainable economic model poses a threat to live events mediated by technology in the future.
+What is saved, what is developed, what is discarded, and the live events we can return to, are all as yet undecided.
+And, many of the issues around the character of live performance, be it in theatre or music, are more complex than they might first appear.
+While the desperate need to communicate with an audience has opened up online events, streaming, and other content – thereby opening up access to those who may have been excluded previously – the lack of a sustainable economic model poses a threat to live events mediated by technology in the future.

 The dust is a long way from settling, and for many it is too soon to predict what the landscape of live events will look like in the next few years.
-Mike Large worries that there will be no return to normal:
+Operations Director Mike Large worries that there will be no return to normal:

-“Society might have to ask itself, what it wants,” he says.
-“It might be that we have to ration or prioritise social contact, so how far up that menu would you put something like going to festivals?”
+“Society might have to ask itself what it wants.
+It might be that we have to ration or prioritise social contact, so how far up that menu would you put something like going to festivals?”